 - EU = Non Vatable

 - Rest of World (ROW) = Non Vatable

-For VAT registered businesses, Tradebox assumes that EU sales will be conducted with consumers rather than businesses and allocate EU sales to a Standard Rated tax code.
-However, if EU sales are conducted with businesses then the user has the option to tick All EU Sales are B2B which will apply a zero rated tax code.
+For VAT registered businesses who installed and set up Tradebox prior to 20/01/2021, Tradebox assumes that EU sales will be conducted with consumers rather than businesses and allocate EU sales to a Standard Rated tax code.
+However, if you wish to zero rate your sales then you have the option to tick All EU Sales are B2B which will apply a zero rated tax code.

 Use Product Tax For Carriage is used if you are selling goods with a mixture of tax codes and you want the carriage to reflect the product tax.
 With this setting turned on, if all of the products on an order are non-vatable, then no VAT will be applied to the carriage.
 If any product on the order is standard rated then the carriage will also be standard rated, even if the majority of the products are non-vatable.

 If you have integrated Tradebox with an accounts package, your Tradebox tax codes will need to be mapped to the relevant tax codes in your accounts package.
 This would be done by opening the channel, selecting Sage 50 or Xero > Tax Rates.